ZeroLikviz/godot_plugin-neural-network/README.md

 - I added Yogi as well.
 The next algorithm is Adadelta; maybe I'll also add RMSprop, but I need to get my hands on PPO if I want to finish the update before June 20th.
 - I added Adadelta, it works, but doesn't perform as good as PyTorch's Adadelta.
 I don't know what is the reason, but I checked everything twice, and all formulas are fine, so I'm just gonna leave it like that and move on to PPO.
 - Just got back from my shift.
 I'm gonna rush through code to finish the update.
 It's very unlikely I'll be sleeping today.
+- I'm going to make new documentation (this time a good one).
+I just couldn't figure out how PPO works, and I don't want to make people wait much longer, so after the update, I will learn more about it.
+I will make another update to implement PPO when I fully understand it.
+For now, we just have a much better version of NNET.

 # NNET